Rent-Stabilized Apartments in NYC: Real or Myth?

 Let’s face it, the biggest, best and brightest rent-stabilized apartments are not likely to ever see the light of day.
 Tenants would be crazy to leave these, and if they do, they are likely to pass them right to a friend or family member.
 Instead, you should be looking for a one-bedroom or studio apartment in an older building.
 These are the units that are most likely to be vacant.

-The search for a rent stabilized apartment could be a long one.
+The search could take a while.
 There are likely hundreds of other people looking for the same thing you are so the process could be daunting.
 Being persistent is key, as an apartment deal like this is not likely to simply fall in your lap.
-So if you have the time to be persistent before simply settling for a higher priced apartment, take advantage of it, as it could pay off for you in the long run.
+Know that it can take time to find this kind of unit.
+Try to start looking before your lease ends so you have ample time to search.

 You May Also Like